eslam-reda-div/HELT/paper.md

-# A Hormone-Inspired Emotion Layer for Transformer Language Models
+# A Hormone-Inspired Emotion Layer for Transformer Language Models ( HELT )

 ---